-Zimbabwe soldier denies military takeover in live address on state TV
+Zimbabwe: Uncertainty over Mugabe's whereabouts as military denies coup

 Former deputy Mnangagwa enjoys strong support among the country's military and security establishment.
 A celebrated freedom fighter in the country's liberation wars, the 75-year-old has since gone into hiding and his whereabouts are unknown.

-In the broadcast, Moyo said the situation in the country "has moved to another level" and that he wished to assure the nation Mugabe and his family are safe and their security is "guaranteed."
+In the broadcast, Moyo spoke of targeting "criminals" around the president who are "committing crimes that are causing social and economic suffering in the country in order to bring them to justice."

-He spoke of targeting "criminals" around the president who are "committing crimes that are causing social and economic suffering in the country in order to bring them to justice."
+He also said the situation in the country "has moved to another level" and that he wished to assure the nation Mugabe and his family are safe and their security is "guaranteed."

 "As soon as we accomplish our mission we expect situation to return to normalcy," Moyo said.

-The broadcast comes less than 48 hours after the nation's army commander, Constantino Chiwenga, held a press conference in which he threatened to intervene should his political allies continue to be sidelined.
+The early morning broadcast interruption came less than 48 hours after the nation's army commander, Constantino Chiwenga, held a press conference in which he threatened to intervene should his political allies continue to be sidelined.

-In response to the conference, Mugabe's political party, Zanu-PF, had accused Chiwenga of "treasonable conduct."
+In response to the conference, Mugabe's political party, Zanu-PF, accused Chiwenga of "treasonable conduct."

-Against a background of increasing uncertainty, the United States and United Kingdom both issued warnings to their citizens inside Zimbabwe.
+Against a background of increasing uncertainty, the United States, Canada and United Kingdom both issued warnings to their citizens inside Zimbabwe.

 A US embassy spokesman in Zimbabwe said the embassy would be minimally staffed and closed to the public on Wednesday.

-The State Department is encouraging Americans in the country to "shelter in place until further notice" due to reports of violence and ongoing political unrest, while the UK Foreign Office said it is "monitoring the situation closely" and advised people to avoid demonstrations and rallies.
+The US State Department is encouraging Americans in the country to "shelter in place until further notice" due to reports of violence and ongoing political unrest, while the UK Foreign Office said it is "monitoring the situation closely" and advised people to avoid demonstrations and rallies.

 Moyo told members of the Zimbabwe Defense Forces that all leave was canceled and soldiers were expected to return to their barracks immediately and urged the country's other security services to cooperate for "the good of our country."